Chilli, a Adoptable mixed breed in Merriam, KS image 1/3

 Chilli's Story

-Then we started playing one on one with the other dogs with a muzzle on and leashed so when she got overstimulated we could separate.
+In the beginning we started playing one on one with the other dogs with a muzzle on and leashed so when she got overstimulated we could separate.
 The thing is she was so excited to be around the other dogs she would get so excited for the muzzle!
 Gradually we did more and more.
 Now she is integrated with everyone, but she does have guarding behaviors, so we are working on "making good decisions."

-Gradually she has figured out potty training.
-She uses the door bell or barks at night if she needs to go out.
+Chili uses the door bell or barks at night if she needs to go out.

-She still doesn't like the kennel, so we have a heavy duty kennel that she's in during the day when I am
+She doesn't love the kennel, so we have a heavy duty kennel that she's in during the day when I am out of the house.
+She's gradually getting more used to it, but will still avoid coming inside if she knows she is going in the kennel.

 How To Adopt